We are involved in various water sports related groups. Here are a few that I would encourage you to be involved with also.

 The WSIA is the towed water sports industry’s leading advocate, known for preserving the vitality of our activities long into the future.
 As a group, we develop best practices, maintain waterway access rights, educate participants, promote safety and facilitate sustainable industry growth.

 Wake the World offers boating opportunities for underprivileged youth

 This is an excellent way to share your love of water sports with others.
-We started WTW in 2008 with 8 boats, in 2019 we had 60 events in 28 states and over 500 volunteered boats.
-Due to Covid-19, the 2020 season is postponed until 2021.
+Wake the World started in 2008 with 8 boats, in 2019 there were 60 events in 28 states and over 500 volunteered boats, then Covid hit.
+2024, we are back on track!

 Wake n Flake

 This annual event attracts participants from all over the country and combines wakeboarding and snowboarding all in the same day!
 This is a FUN'draiser for Wake the World since 2009.

 Wake the World has been involved and supportive of Pass the Handle since it's inception.
 Basically Pass the Handle is a great definition of what WTW does.
 This is another program that the WSIA supports.
 The first Pass The Handle — Discover Water Sports Day took place on lakes worldwide on July 26, 2014.
 The #PassTheHandle project is an incredible awareness-driven concept drawn up by legendary wakeboarders Shaun Murray and Zane Schwenk, encouraging any towed-water-sport enthusiast to get out on the water and extend their arm to people in need of an awesome activity.

 Wake the World was the recipient of the "PasstheHandle" Award from Wakeboarding Magazine in 2019.